GregoryVds/tcpsnitch/README.md

 As a single command may forks multiple processes (and `tcpsnitch` follows forks), all socket traces belonging to a given process are put together in a directory, named after the traced process.
 Inside such a directory, socket traces are named based on the order they were opened by the process.

-By default, traces are saved in a random folder under `/tmp` and automatically uploaded to a www.tcpsnitch.org, a platform designed to centralize, visualize and analyze the traces.
+By default, traces are saved in a random directory under `/tmp` and automatically uploaded to www.tcpsnitch.org, a platform designed to centralize, visualize and analyze the traces.
 Note that all uploaded traces are public and available for anyone to consult and download.

 As visible on the next code snippet, `tcpsnitch` gives you the URL at which your trace is available.